akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 Defining the service
 ....................
-Then we will declare this datagrid manager as a service and configure this service to link it to our manufacturer entity.
+This datagrid manager will be declared as a service and configured to link it to our manufacturer entity.

-In Resources/config/datagrid.yml inside our bundle:
+In ``Resources/config/datagrid.yml`` inside our bundle:

 .. code-block:: yml